regneisokgen/Application-security---BLE/README.md

 CPUTemp
 ==========
-Python GATT server example for the Raspberry Pi
+Python GATT server example for the Raspberry Pi.
+It leverages the existing MQTT publisher/subscribe model to provide BLE characteristic for read/write

 Usage
 -----